 Kansas and Missouri offer plenty of opportunities for boating enthusiasts.
 Blue Springs Lake, Longview Lake, Kill Creek Park, and Smithville Lake are some of the most popular destinations for avid boaters in the Kansas City region.
 While most days on the water don’t end in tragedy, a boating accident is always a possibility.
 Negligent boat operators and unsafe vessels increase this risk.
 If you were recently involved in a Kansas City boating accident that resulted in injuries, property damage, or a loved one’s death, contact the experienced Kansas City boat accident attorneys at Wendt Law Firm P.C.

 Boat accidents such as collisions, slip and falls on decks, and falls overboard can cause many passenger injuries.
 From dismemberment due to contact with a boat’s propellers to burns from explosions, someone involved in a Kansas City boat accident could suffer many different injuries.
-At Wendt Law Firm P.C, we help victims with boat accident claims after all types of personal injuries.
+At Wendt Law Firm P.C, our Kansas City personal injury lawyers help victims with boat accident claims after all types of personal injuries.

 Our lawyers understand how physically and emotionally devastating a boat accident can be.
 We work hard to secure the compensation we know our clients need to move forward after serious boat accidents.
 No matter what types of injuries you or a loved one suffered – or if you need to file a wrongful death claim – we can help.